Last updated: February 27th, 2026 at 16:24 UTC+01:00

 The conflict was over the Automated Content Recognition (ACR) technology that screenshots whatever's on the screen to serve better ads.
 Samsung had this feature enabled by default previously but it has now agreed to not use ACR unless users consent.

-ACR captures screenshots when the TV is own about every 500 milliseconds.
+ACR captures screenshots when the TV is on about every 500 milliseconds.
 That information is then sent to the manufacturer's servers and those of its partners, even if the user hadn't agreed to it.
 A court in Texas had ordered Samsung to stop this temporarily while the case was underway.
+[Update:] Samsung have reached out to highlight that the court order was vacated a day after it was issued.

 The state's attorney general has now announced that an agreement has been signed with Samsung Electronics to ensure that no ACR data is collected without users being fully informed and consenting to it.